 If this occurs on a dedicated point‑to‑point link, the throughput will be bad and it might not be clear which direction is bad.
 If this occurs on a zoo channel where the route qualities between nodes are not carefully set, this can result in very inconsistant behavior depending on where the link is being set up from or to.

-A method of serial communication which uses start and stop bits to delimit each character and to synchronize the receiver to the data stream.
+B: A method of serial communication which uses start and stop bits to delimit each character and to permit temporary synchronization of the receiver to the data stream.
 The time between characters is undefined in async mode.
 Compare with: synchronous serial communication where a clock signal is either encoded into the data stream in some manner or is provided separately.
-Synchronous communications does not need start and stop bits.
-RS-232 is an asynchronous mode of communication.

 The list of headers (R: lines) attached to every BBS message that is used to trace the path that the message has taken from its originating BBS.
 See also header, path, R: header, BBS.